 The Supervisory Board was also informed about any important business events occurring between meetings.
-In a few cases, it passed resolutions by written proceeding in lieu of a meeting.
 In addition, the Chairman of the general partner's Management Board regularly informed the Chairman of the Supervisory Board in separate meetings about the latest development of the business and forthcoming decisions and discussed them with him.

 Every member of the Supervisory Board of Fresenius SE & Co.
-KGaA attended at least half of the regular Supervisory Board Meetings in 2014.
+KGaA attended more than half of the Supervisory Board Meetings in 2015.